 After the three of us walked around the city for awhile, we came across a place my friend was familiar with called Stogo.
 They serve gluten free and dairy free ice cream.
 Their ice creams are made with dairy substitutes such as soy milk, coconut milk, and hemp milk.
 They also have sorbet.
 My friend got the Mexican Chocolate (which came with a warning of ‘spicy!’), I got Mint Chocolate Chip, and Teresa tried the Salted Caramel Pecan.
 They enjoyed theirs, and I also loved the Salted Caramel Pecan.
 The MCC, was, most unfortunately, spearmint not peppermint, and therefore tasted overwhelmingly like toothpaste.
 The chocolate chips could not make up for this, and I tossed it after two bites.
 Next time, I’ll ask if I can taste first before I buy (approximately $4.50/small cup).
 But, I’d go again.
 Although Teresa and I can both have dairy, it’s great to know of a place which truly caters to those who cannot.

 On the last day of our vacation, Teresa and I took a second trip into the city, with two of her friends.
 Originally, we were going to eat at Uno’s, because it was near the Museum of Natural History, and I’d eaten at other Uno’s before without problems.
 This Uno’s, however, was not as safe as others I’d been to, but at least they were honest!
 (Shared kitchen, air full of gluten-flour, and so forth.)
-So we made the trip to Nizza which had received a rave review here.
+So we made the trip to Nizza which had received a rave review (on a site which no longer exists).
+They are “in the heart of Hell’s Kitchen”.
 The place was packed with people getting ready to go to the theater, and we were told we’d have to wait until 8p for a table (it was just before or just after 6p).
 He also said we could go next door to their sister restaurant (a burger place, I forget the name), and that they were all covered as gluten free, but Nizza had the GIG logo out front, and, unless I overlooked it, did not see one next door.
 I wasn’t really in the mood for a burger either.
 We’d recently had two days of marvelous Italian out on the island, so I was up for more of that cuisine, or at least some good NYC-style pizza!

 The manager realized that a woman at the bar was using a stool just for her purse, so he had her move it, which gave us 4 seats at the bar.
 I was not impressed that the counter wasn’t wiped down, but this was alleviated by the staff providing us each with a rubber placemat after they knew who was eating gluten free (we got black ones, our non-GF friends got grey ones).
 We were then given utensils and napkins.